lightningdevkit/lightningdevkit.org/docs/tutorials/building-a-node-with-ldk/setting-up-a-channel-manager.md

 i.e. if you're using BIP 157/158 or Electrum as your chain backend

 **What it's used for:** if you are not providing full blocks, LDK uses this object to tell you what transactions and outputs to watch for on-chain.
-You'll inform LDK about these transactions/outputs in Step 14.

 <CodeSwitcher :languages="{rust:'Rust', kotlin:'Kotlin', swift:'Swift'}">
   <template v-slot:rust>